metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1alpha4_manifest.md

 page_title: "k8s_cluster_x_k8s_io_cluster_class_v1alpha4_manifest Data Source - terraform-provider-k8s"
 subcategory: "cluster.x-k8s.io"
 description: |-
-  ClusterClass is a template which can be used to create managed topologies.Deprecated: This type will be removed in one of the next releases.
+  ClusterClass is a template which can be used to create managed topologies.
+Deprecated: This type will be removed in one of the next releases.
 ---

 # k8s_cluster_x_k8s_io_cluster_class_v1alpha4_manifest (Data Source)

-ClusterClass is a template which can be used to create managed topologies.Deprecated: This type will be removed in one of the next releases.
+ClusterClass is a template which can be used to create managed topologies.
+Deprecated: This type will be removed in one of the next releases.

 ## Example Usage